Saravale

 Saravale (colloquially Sarafola; Sárafalva; Sarafeld or Sarafol; Саравола) is a commune in Timiș County, Romania.
 It is composed of a single village, Saravale.
 It was part of Sânpetru Mare commune until 2004, when it was split off.

 Etymology

 The Hungarian name of the village can be translated as "mud village": sár ("mud") + falva ("village").
 Historically, the Romanians called the village Sarafola, a name that is still used today by some inhabitants.
-The name Saravale has been used since 11 September 1926, when the communal council unanimously decided that in the future the village should have this name.
-According to the local tradition, the foundations of this settlement were laid by the Roman colonists who, arriving in these parts of Dacia, at dusk one day, towards evening, stopped in this valley watered by Aranca River and, delighted by the beauty of the place, gave it the name of Saravale (a corruption of Romanian expression seara-n vale ("evening in the valley").
+The name Saravale has been used since 11 September 1926, when the communal council unanimously decided that the village should have this name.
+According to local tradition, the foundations of this settlement were laid by the Roman colonists who, arriving in these parts of Dacia, at dusk one day, towards evening, stopped in this valley watered by Aranca River and, delighted by the beauty of the place, gave it the name of Saravale (a corruption of the Romanian expression seara-n vale ("evening in the valley").